P=W conjectures for character varieties with symplectic resolution: Introduction

 \end{conj}

-There is a strong connection between the PI=WI conjecture and the P=W conjecture for resolution.
-Indeed, by the decomposition theorem (\cref{DecThm}), $IH^*(\MDolG)$ is a direct summand of the cohomology of the resolution of $\MDolG$.
-If P=W phenomena holds for the other summands, then the PI=WI conjecture is equivalent to the P=W conjecture for resolution.

-It is also conceivable that one could obtain the P=W conjecture for the singular moduli spaces $\MDolG$ from the previous conjectures. \begin{conj}[P=W conjecture for singular moduli spaces] \end{conj}
+It is also conceivable that one could obtain the P=W conjecture for the singular moduli spaces $\MDolG$ from the previous conjectures. \begin{conj}[P=W conjecture for singular moduli spaces] Let $G$ be a complex reductive group.
+Then